Does Breastfeeding Make You Tired? Keeping Energy Levels Up with a Newborn

 Breastfeeding is a demanding process!
 It requires a significant amount of energy to feed your baby.
 Other studies have even found that breastfeeding mothers burn upwards of an additional 500 calories per day to keep up with demand.

 Understanding the energy demands of breastfeeding helps explain why many mothers experience fatigue.
-Your body is constantly working hard to nourish baby in addition to recovering from giving birth.
+Your body is constantly working hard to nourish the baby in addition to recovering from giving birth.

 Other Side Effects of Breastfeeding: Understanding Sleep-Related Symptoms

 While every mother’s experience with breastfeeding is different, there are a handful of other side effects of breastfeeding that can make you feel exhausted or fatigued.
-Here are a handful of other symptoms you may experience on your breastfeeding journey according to the Centers for Disease Control and Prevention.
+Here are a handful of other symptoms you may experience on your breastfeeding journey , according to the Centers for Disease Control and Prevention.

 Chapped or Sore Nipples

 During the first few weeks of breastfeeding, your nipples may be sore as you adjust to your baby latching and suckling.
-Similarly, they may become dry or chapped which can be uncomfortable.
+Similarly, they may become dry or chapped, which can be uncomfortable.

 Postpartum Depression